gaurangmacharya/pepithon/send-email-via-gmail-smtp-server-using-phpmailer.md

 require 'PHPMailer-master/src/SMTP.php';
 ```

-**4.2:** Initialize PHP Mailer and set SMTP as mailing Protocol
+**Step 4:** Initialize PHP Mailer and set SMTP as mailing protocol:
 ``` php
 $mail = new PHPMailer();
 $mail->IsSMTP();
 $mail->Mailer = "smtp";
 ```

-**4.3:** Set required Parameters for SMTP Connection like Server, Port and account credentials.
-SSL and TLS are both Cryptographic protocols that provide authentication and data encryption between servers, machines and applications operating over a network.
+**Step 5:** Set required parameters for making an SMTP connection like server, port and account credentials.
+SSL and TLS are both cryptographic protocols that provide authentication and data encryption between servers, machines and applications operating over a network.
 SSL is the predecessor to TLS.

 ``` php
 $mail->SMTPDebug  = 1;